On Taste: You and Your Peers (part two)

 (g) The table changes shape or size: surreal or absurdist detail

-(b ranks farther from true than a because any descriptive detail is more subjective, and can generate a continuity error; c farther than b, because envisioning a table in a room requires more work from the reader’s imagination; d is where doubt may set in—does a glass tabletop really look like water?; e is a straightforward case of disbelief; f shifts the weight to a different type of acceptance; g shades from lyricism to fantasy.)
+(b ranks farther from true than a because any descriptive detail is more subjective, and can generate a continuity error; c farther than b, because envisioning a table in a room requires more from the reader’s imagination, and she may by doing so create conflicts of her own; d is where doubt set sin—does a glass tabletop really look like water?; e is a straightforward case of disbelief; f shifts the weight to a different type of acceptance; g shades from lyricism to fantasy.)

 And if the words are not even categorically apropos; if a line were to read…